ray-project/ray/doc/source/workflows/basics.rst

  2) via decorator ``@workflow.options(name="task_name")``

 If tasks are not given ``task_name``, the function name of the steps is set as the ``task_name``.
-The ID of the task would be same as the name.
+The ID of the task would be the same as the name.
 If there are multiple tasks with the same name, a suffix with a counter ``_n`` will be added automatically.

 The suffix with a counter ``_n`` is a sequential number (1,2,3,...) of the tasks to be executed.
 (Note that the first task does not have the suffix.)